alesanabriav7/alesanabriav7/README.md

 ---

-I'm an Engineering Manager who still thinks in systems and ships with AI.
-I lead mobile teams at Platzi, make architecture decisions that stick, and use LLMs and autonomous agents to make engineering faster without making it worse.
+Engineering Manager who stays technical.
+8+ years shipping mobile platforms end-to-end.
+Now building with LLMs and autonomous agents — designing workflows that change how teams engineer, not just what they ship.

+I've driven growth engineering and experimentation at scale, connecting architecture decisions to revenue and product outcomes.

 ---